mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

 Before sending SMS, configure your instance.
 You need to [integrate the provider settings](#create-api) with Journey Optimizer and [create an SMS surface](#message-preset-sms) (i.e. SMS preset).
 These steps must be performed by an [Adobe Journey Optimizer system administrator](../start/path/administrator.md).

+>[!IMPORTANT]
+>
+>Journey Optimizer integrates with 3rd party providers Sinch and Twilio which are two independent solutions.
+Prior to configuration, you must create an account with one of these providers to receive the **API Token** and **Service ID** which will enable you to establish the connection between Journey Optimizer and the provider.
+Given that Sinch and Twilio are 3rd party products available to Journey Optimizer users via an integration, these providers are directly responsible for any issues attributable to their SMS service.

 ## Create new API credential {#create-api}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_sms_api"
 >title="Configure your SMS vendor"
 >abstract="Select your vendor and fill in your SMS API credentials."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_sms_configuration"
+>title="Configure your SMS vendor"
+>abstract="Select the API credentials configured for your SMS vendor."

 To configure your SMS vendor with Journey Optimizer, follow these steps: